core-wg/oscore/draft-ietf-core-object-security.md

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the request have been received, see {{block-options}}.

-2. Decompress the COSE Object ({{app-compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
+2. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
 If the request is a CON message, and:

    * either the decompression or the COSE message fails to decode, the server SHALL respond with a 4.02 Bad Option error message.
 The diagnostic payload SHOULD contain the string "Failed to decode COSE".